php/php-langspec/spec/04-basic-concepts.md

 to use a deferred array copy mechanism in order to reduce the cost of value assignment for arrays.

-Unlike conforming deferred string copy mechanisms discussed in [§§](#value-assignment-of-scalar-types-to-a-local-variable) that must produce the same observable behavior as eager string copying, deferred array copy mechanisms are allowed in some cases to exhibit observably different behavior than eager array copying.
+Unlike conforming deferred string copy mechanisms discussed [before](#value-assignment-of-scalar-types-to-a-local-variable) that must produce the same observable behavior as eager string copying, deferred array copy mechanisms are allowed in some cases to exhibit observably different behavior than eager array copying.
 Thus, for